gatsbyjs/gatsby/docs/docs/location-data-from-props.md

 This is different when the code is running [client side](/docs/glossary#client-side).
 In this case, all the information your browser exposes as `window.location` is available.
 This includes `href` for the absolute URL of the page including domain.

 Sometimes you need the absolute URL of the current page (including the host name) while using [server-side rendering](/docs/glossary/server-side-rendering/).
-This is for example the case if you want to add a canonical URL to the page header.
+For example, you may want to add a canonical URL to the page header.

 In this case, you would first need to add configuration that describes where you site is deployed.
 You can for example add this as a `siteURL` entry in `siteMetadata` in the [Gatsby Config](/docs/gatsby-config/).